Frequently Asked Questions

-Where is the transcript information that appears on the ARTS form?
+Where can I find transcript information within the advising tool?
 It's not on the DPR.

-When do the GPA's for the last term display on the Advising Report?
+When do the GPA's for the previous term display on the Advising Report?

 Why are all of a student's transfer courses appearing on the under ONE semester when the student has taken more than one semester of transfer work?

-The Degree Progress Report often uses one “articulation term” for all of the student’s transfer work that comes in to KU at one time.
-The articulation term helps determine how a student’s transfer work transfers to KU.
+The Degree Progress Report often uses on "articulation term" for all of the student's transfer work that comes in to KU at one time.
+The articulation term helps determine how a student's transfer work transfer to KU.
 It is often the first semester the student attends KU.
-Example: Jay Jayhawk took a total of 36 hours over 3 semesters at Johnson County Community College, from Summer 2011 through Spring 2012, and started at KU Fall 2012, but all his transfer work is showing the Fall 2012 term in the DPR.
-Fall 2012 is the articulation term in this example.
+Example: Jay Jayhawk took a total of 36 hours over 3 semesters at Johnson County Community College, from Summer 2020 through Spring 2021, and started at KU Fall 2021, but all their transfer work is showing the Fall 2021 term in the DPR.
+Fall 2021 is the articulation term in this example.
 Please note, however, the Advising Report shows the transfer work on each term the student actually took the courses.

 What is the "articulation term" and why is it important?

-The articulation term is the term for which a student’s transfer work posts to his/her KU record.
+The articulation term is the term for which a student's transfer work posts to their KU record.
 This is typically not the same term(s) a student takes transfer courses.
-A student can have more than one articulation term, depending on his/her overall academic record, and when transfer courses were taken in relation to when KU work was taken.
+A student can have more than one articulation term, depending on their overall academic record and when transfer courses were taken in relation to when KU work was taken.
 In the Degree Progress Report and Checklist, transfer courses show under the associated articulation term(s).
 Please note, however, the Courses Tab and Advising Report show the transfer work on each term the student actually took the courses.

 What is the "requirement term" and why is it important?

-The requirement term defines the student’s set of degree requirements.
-Often, it is the student’s initial term at KU, but rules vary by school and by the student’s academic status and history.
-For most students, if they start at KU in the College of Liberal Arts & Sciences in a particular term, e.g. the Fall 2011 semester, and they remain in the College continuously, Fall 2011 would be their requirement term and they are responsible for completing degree requirements that were in effect for the Fall 2011 semester.
+The requirement term defines the student's set of degree requirements.
+Often, it is the student's initial term at KU, but rules vary by school and by the student's academic status and history.
+For most students, if they start at KU in the College of Liberal Arts & Sciences in a particular term, e.g. the Fall 2021 semester and they remain in the College continuously, Fall 2021 would be their requirement term and they are responsible for completing degree requirements that were in effect for the Fall 2021 semester.

 I have tried to use the system, and X doesn't work or I get an error message I don't understand.
 What do I do?

 I just got access to the Advising Tool, but I can't see the student photo or the tabs.
-An advisor associate of mine can see all of that stuff.
+An advisor associate of mine can see all of that information.
 What's up?

 Different users can have different levels of access to the system.
-Many administrative support users only have access to the DPR and the Advising Report, while academic advisors have access to all of the tabs, the student photo, and the Advising Notes.
+Many administrative support users have "read only" access to all tabs as well as the ability to generate a DPR and the Advising Report, while academic advisors have "read-write" access to all tabs and the Advising Notes.
 If you need access to this information as a part of your job duties, please contact us and let us know.

 I need access to this system, how do I get it?

 Policies on levels of access for staff and faculty can vary by school.
-You can apply for access at this page
+You can apply for access on the Advising Tool/DPR Access Form.
+If you have completed all of the necessary forms and are just waiting for access, please contact firstname.lastname@example.org.

-I need for my student hourly to have access to this system, how do I get it for them?
+I need for my student hourly to have access to this system, how do I get it form them?